 We all have a desire to love and be loved.
 We experience different levels of love from parents, siblings, friends, and others.
-But most of us also want to find that special someone we can share a deeper level of love with.
+But most of us also want to find that special someone with whom we can share a deeper level of love.
 Finding true love can seem incredibly difficult, and it’s often hard to understand why.
 A big question to consider first is, “what is my definition of true love?”
-Understanding what we mean by “true love” can help us see what we’re really seeking and why or why not it’s working.
+Understanding what we mean by “true love” can help us see what we’re really seeking and why it is or is not working.

-The world tosses around the word love very loosely.
+Many societies use the word love very loosely.
 Love is often associated with intense feelings that, in truth, are self-centered and noncommittal.
-In so many movies and TV shows, we see characters who follow their hormones and have sex before marriage.
+In many movies and TV shows, we see characters who follow their hormones and have sex before marriage.
 When “love” is shallowly rooted in pleasant emotions or physical feelings, it turns off as easily as it was turned on.
-Now, there’s nothing wrong with wanting to experience good emotions toward the person we love; however, if that is the foundation of the relationship, the relationship is in trouble.
+There is nothing wrong with wanting to experience good emotions toward the person we love; however, if that is the foundation of the relationship, the relationship is in trouble.
 If the kind of “love” we see demonstrated in today’s sex-saturated culture is what we’re looking for, no wonder it seems difficult to find; it’s not true love we’re after but an experience that, by nature, can’t last for long.

 Any number of things could make finding true love, according to God’s design, difficult.
 Here we will focus on a few big obstacles that we face: